-Part D Payment Request Address OptumRx Claims Department PO BOX 650287 Dallas TX 75265-0287 payment you have already sent to us.
+Part D Payment Request Address OptumRx Claims Department PO BOX 650287 Dallas TX 75265-0287

 You may also call our plan to request payment.
 For details, go to Chapter 2, Section 1 and look for the section called, Where to send a request asking us to pay our share of the cost for medical care or a drug you have received.